The Philippines has become a remote work powerhouse.

 If you can pull insights from spreadsheets and databases, you’re valuable.

-The path?
-Excel analyst to SQL to BI analyst.
+The path is clear: Excel analyst to SQL to BI analyst.
 Each step pays more.

 What you need: Excel mastery.
 SQL skills.
 Understanding of data visualization.
 Ability to explain findings clearly.